xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_vendor_experience/getting_new_products_approved_for_publishing.md

 layout: article_with_sidebar
 updated_at: '2018-04-11 13:17 +0400'
 identifier: ref_4NXPSgua
-title: Getting new products approved for publishing
+title: Getting New Products Approved for Publishing
 order: 100
 published: true
 ---